Johann Gottfried Herder: Language and cultural theory

 We think in language, whether we are explaining what is present or seeking what is not yet present.
 In the first case we transform perceptible sounds into intelligible words and intelligible words into clear concepts.
 Hence a matter can be dissected for as long as there are words for its component concepts, and an idea can be explained for as long as new connections of words set it in a clearer light.
 In the second case, which concerns the discovery of new truths, the discovery is often as much an unexpected consequence of various word connections as can be the product of various combinations of signs in algebra.
 And so what remarkable impressions can language not bury even into the deepest ground of the abstract sciences.

 Herder clearly saw language as positive expression of the human faculties, where new words and new combinations of words could give rise to new ideas.
 In staking out the relationship between thought and language, Herder launched a new and important tradition in the philosophy of language, presaging what would later become known as Linguistic relativity.

 Herder did not adhere to the prevailing Enlightenment view that tied meanings with referent objects or ideas, but rather like Wittgenstein he tied meanings to word-usages in practice.
-In his conjectural narrative of human origins, Herder characterized language as the appropriation of the sensory experience outer world within the human mind by means of distinguishing marks (merkmale).
-In positing his arguments, Herder reformulated an example from works by Moses Mendelssohn and Thomas Abbt.
-Herder argued that, although linguistic morphemes and logographs did not determine thought, the first humans perceived sheep and their bleating, or subjects and corresponding Merkmale, as one and the same.
+In his conjectural narrative of human origins, Herder characterized language as the appropriation of the outer world experienced by the senses within the human mind by means of distinguishing marks (merkmale).
+In his arguments, Herder reformulated an example from works by Moses Mendelssohn and Thomas Abbt.
+He argued that, although linguistic morphemes and logographs did not determine thought, the first humans perceived sheep and their bleating, or subjects and corresponding Merkmale, as one and the same.
 Humans abstract such characteristic marks from sensations to form words.
 Herder moved beyond his narrative of human origins to contend that if active reflection (besonnenheit) and language persisted in human consciousness, then human impulses to signify were immanent in the pasts, presents, and futures of humanity.
 Avi Lifschitz subsequently reframed Herder's "the organ of thought" quotation: "Herder's equation of word and idea, of language and cognition, prompted a further attack on any attribution of the first words to the imitation of natural sounds, to the physiology of the vocal organs, or to social convention… [Herder argued] for the linguistic character of our cognition but also for the cognitive nature of human language.
 One could not think without language, as various Enlightenment thinkers argued, but at the same time one could not properly speak without perceiving the world in a uniquely human way… man would not be himself without language and active reflection, while language deserved its name only as a cognitive aspect of the entire human being."
 In response to criticism of these contentions, Herder resisted descriptions of his findings as "conjectural" pasts, casting his arguments for a dearth of cognition in humans and "the problem of the origin of language as a synchronic issue rather than a diachronic one."